Greater Portland Sustainability Education Network

 Meet our Amazing Team!

-We are committed to creating a progressive, egalitarian governance model that reflects our values, supports collaboration among our partners, identifies committee structures and pathways that facilitate implementation of our objectives, distributes authority and decision-making across the network, and honors the volunteer efforts of our members.
+We are committed to creating a progressive, egalitarian governance model that reflects our values, supports collaboration among our partners, identifies committee structures and pathways that facilitate engagement and implementation of our objectives, distributes authority and decision-making across the network, and honors the volunteer efforts of our members.

 Neeraja is a practicing agriculturist, educator, scientist and a life-long learner of the power of growing, cooking and sharing food.
 Neeraja has a doctorate in environmental science with research focus on urban water and food resilience and urban agrobiodiversity.
 She has two masters degrees, one in agronomy, another in plant physiology, and a bachelors in agriculture science.
 Her work experience includes consulting with United Nations Development Program-Global Environment Facility and Food and Agriculture Organization.